amarg1010/Fiverr-CloneApp/README.md

-#Fiverr-Clone - This is an effort to try and emulate the famous freelance online market -> FIVERR.
+#Liverr is a Fiverr Clone - This is an effort to try and emulate the famous freelance online market -> FIVERR.

 User stories and app features as listed below: